-EXPERIMENTAL INTEGRATED ETS (EI ETS): In October 2008, the Government of Japan initiated the Experimental Introduction of an Integrated Domestic Market for Emissions Trading (EI ETS) with the goal of assisting Japan's efforts to reach its Kyoto target.
-Policy makers were able to use the EI ETS as a building block for the proposed nation-wide Japanese ETS that was dropped [or abandoned] in November 2012.
-As mentioned above, the EI ETS incorporates JVETS.
-The trial period for the EI ETS ended in 2012 but the government continues to encourage firms to participate.
+EXPERIMENTAL INTEGRATED ETS (EL ETS): In October 2008, the Government of Japan initiated the Experimental Introduction of an Integrated Domestic Market for Emissions Trading (EL ETS) with the goal of assisting Japan's efforts to reach its Kyoto target.
+Policy makers were able to use the EL ETS as a building block for the proposed nation-wide Japanese ETS that was dropped [or abandoned] in November 2012.
+As mentioned above, the EL ETS incorporates JVETS.35 The trial period for the EL ETS ended in 2012 but the government continues to encourage firms to participate.36

 System participants set their own absolute or intensity-based emissions targets.
 These targets are met with allowances and specified credits and are consistent with Voluntary Action Plans (VAPs).
-The government examines the validity of targets, and MRV for emissions is required.
+The government examines the validity of targets, and MRV for emissions is required.37

 Individual firms are the primary players in the EI ETS.
 As of February 2009, 528 firms and organizations were participating in this system.
 455 had set an emissions quota, 60 had made credit transactions, and 13 had engaged in some other form of participation.
 The 455 quota-setting firms come from the steel, automobile manufacture, cement, electricity, and oil refining sectors and make up approximately 70% of the industrial sector.
-The 60 companies that engaged in credit trades include banks, trading companies, and similar types of entities.
+The 60 companies that engaged in credit trades include banks, trading companies, and similar types of entities.38 voluntary offset program.40 The system provides voluntary credits that companies can use as part of the Keidanren's "commitment to a low carbon society" program.
+The business community established this voluntary program in 2009 to reduce emissions in industry and energy saving measures through company level target reductions to 2020.41 The system also allows credits to be used for compliance with targets set under either the Act on Promotion of Global Warming Countermeasures or the Energy Efficiency Act, or as part of voluntary carbon offsetting.42

 J-CREDIT SYSTEM: In August 2013, the Japanese government announced the launch of its J-Credit system for domestic offset projects.
-The system consolidates the existing Japan Offset Credit (J-VER) scheme, a voluntary offset mechanism creating credits for mainly Corporate Social Responsibility (CSR) reasons, and the Domestic CDM voluntary offset program.
-The system provides voluntary credits that companies can use as part of the Keidanren's "commitment to a low carbon society" program.
-The business community established this voluntary program in 2009 to reduce emissions in industry and energy saving measures through company level target reductions to 2020.
-The system also allows credits to be used for compliance with targets set under either the Act on Promotion of Global Warming Countermeasures or the Energy Efficiency Act, or as part of voluntary carbon offsetting.
+The system consolidates the existing Japan Offset Credit (J-VER) scheme, a voluntary offset mechanism creating credits for mainly Corporate Social Responsibility (CSR) reasons39, and the Domestic CDM